-Subsequent to fiscal year ended August 31, 1998, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Academic Model Juvenile Facility ("Model Facility").
-The Model Facility will purchase the equivalent of 201 residential water taps at \$8,165 per tap (or \$1,641,165), and the equivalent of 156 residential wastewater taps at \$4,000 per tap (or \$624,000, collectively \$2,265,165).
-Pursuant to its Service Agreements, the Company will receive \$1,372,014 from the water tap revenue, and \$624,000 from the sewer tap revenues for a combined total of \$1,996,014.
-The Company will design, construct, operate and maintain the water and wastewater system to deliver water and sewer service to the Model Facility.
-Construction on the facilities are scheduled to begin in first quarter fiscal year 1999 with the opening of the Model Facility in late 1999.
+Pursuant to its Service Agreements, the Company is obligated to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Academic Model Juvenile Facility ("Model Facility").
+The Model Facility purchased the equivalent of 201 residential water taps at \$8,165 per tap (or \$1,641,165), and the equivalent of 156 residential wastewater taps at \$4,000 per tap (or \$624,000, collectively \$2,265,165).
+Pursuant to its Service Agreements, the Company received \$1,372,014 from the water tap fees during fiscal 1999, and will receive \$624,000 from the sewer tap fees upon the initiation of construction of the wastewater treatment facility scheduled for second quarter 2000 for a combined total of \$1,996,014.
+The Company designed, and will construct, operate and maintain the water and wastewater systems to deliver water and sewer service to the Model Facility.
+Construction of the Model Facility began in first quarter of fiscal year 1999 with the opening of the Model Facility expected in 2001.

 The 40 largest municipal water providers in the Denver metropolitan area deliver approximately 98% of the water consumed by residents and businesses in the Denver metropolitan area.
-The Company actively marketed the Export Water Supply to each of the 40 largest providers during fiscal year 1998.
-The Export Water Supply could be sold for a lump sum amount or pursuant to service contract whereby the Company will deisgn, construct, operate and maintian the water system to deliver the water to customers.
+The Company actively marketed the Export Water Supply to each of the 40 largest providers during fiscal year 1999.
+The Export Water Supply could be sold for a lump sum amount or pursuant to service contract whereby the Company will design, construct, operate and maintain the water system to deliver the water to customers.
 The timing, terms, and conditions of sales are dependent on the purchaser.

-The Company is also pursuing the sale of the Paradise Water Supply to water users in the Denver metropolitan area and to cities, municipalities, and special districts in the downstream states of Arizona, Nevada and California.
+The Company is also pursuing the sale of water from the Paradise Water Supply to users in the Denver metropolitan area and to cities, municipalities, and special districts in the downstream states of Arizona, Nevada and California.
 However, there are certain restrictions under the Colorado River Compact which relate to a reallocation of water from one state to another, including a requirement that a court decree authorizing the use of the water out of state be obtained and compliance with other interstate compacts or agreements, which would need to be resolved or complied with before the Paradise Water Supply can be sold to users outside of Colorado.
 If the Company is successful in selling its Paradise Water Supply, the Company would anticipate developing the facilities to deliver the water in a manner similar to the Export Water Supply.
 Other potential development opportunities for the Paradise Water Supply include, but are not limited to, the utilization of the artesian pressure for hydroelectric power generation, water leasing to agricultural interests, mineral interests, and recreational interests.